DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 Getting this data right is difficult because:

--   Tracking the movements of an ECT (pause, stop, defer, changing schools\...) is dependent on AB and SIT updates.
+-   Tracking the movements of an ECT (pause, stop, defer, changing schools) is dependent on AB and SIT updates.
 There are delays in this data coming through.

 -   Once the data does come through, the data gathered for each